beccam/katakoda-scenarios/try-java/step1.md

-Before we start executing any queries against a Cassandra database, we need to setup an instance of *CqlSession*. *CqlSession* is the main entry point of the driver.
-It holds the known state of the actual Cassandra cluster, and is what you use to execute queries.
+Before we start executing any queries against a Cassandra database, we need to setup an instance of `CqlSession`. `CqlSession` is the main entry point of the driver.
+It holds the known state of the actual Cassandra cluster, and it  is what you use to execute queries.

 `CqlSession.builder()` provides a fluent API to create an instance programmatically.
 With it you can explicitly add contact points, a datacenter name, and a keyspace name for your session to connect to.
 <summary style="color:teal">Example:</summary>